 Use of Creative Commons licences, and the existence of the Turnitin system make plagiarism from the essays unlikely, whilst citation of and engagement with student work becomes more likely.
 We will see what happens in time.
 The essays are published as stand-alone blog posts, with the permission of the authors.
 Grading and comments are not included.
 Essays to be published are chosen by the course team, from those with a grade of 60% or above.
 This approach works well for items of unique work, and it is accepted that not all modules or courses would produce assignment work suitable for sharing.

 CityLIS has a strong focus on face-to-face teaching and social interaction.
 Students need to attend the scheduled classes in order to gain the maximum benefit from the course, as not everything can be rendered as a digital document to be shared on our e-learning system.

 In addition to our scheduled classes, we arrange a variety of optional, professional visits for our students, and we run a series of discussions around professional issues that are open to everyone, whether associated with the univesity or not.
 This latter series of events is referred to as ‘AfterHours’.

 We run three Open Evenings each year, at which potential masters students can find out about LIS as a discipline, what it is like to study with us, and what sort of careers the course could lead to.
-These popular events are attended by staff, current students and alumni, and we often have guests from the univeristy library, mentoring service, and from recruitment specialists and our professional body CILIP.
+These popular events are attended by staff, current students and alumni, and we often have guests from the univeristy library, mentoring service, from recruitment specialists, and our professional body CILIP.